This year, Latin America’s most important art fair hosted more than 170 galleries from around the world.

 The international fair will ran from February 6-10, 2019 at the Centro Citibanamex in Mexico City.

-In addition to showcasing modern and contemporary art from around the world, the fair will also showcase jewelry, furniture, art books and a vast array of other rare objects.
+In addition to showcasing modern and contemporary art from around the world, the fair also showcased jewelry, furniture, art books and a vast array of other rare objects.

-The Main Section of Zona Maco is comprised of over 70 galleries from around the world, hand picked by a panel of four curators, hailing from Mexico City to Berlin.
+The Main Section of Zona Maco was comprised of over 70 galleries from around the world, hand picked by a panel of four curators, hailing from Mexico City to Berlin.
 The panel consists of Stefania Bortolami from Bortolami Gallery (New York), Ben Loveless from Galerie Nordenhale (Berlin), Patricia Ortiz Monasterio of Galería OMR (Mexico CIty) and Fernando Mesta of House of Gaga (Mexico City).

 Below are images from the Main Section.